largecats/largecats.github.io/_posts/2020-10-09-spark-timeout-errors.md

 # Motivation

-We have been experiencing timeout errors that may happen while the Spark application is running or after the Spark application has finished.
-This caused much inconvenience as we need to retrigger the failed jobs or manually mark them as success in Airflow, thus delaying downstream jobs.
-Previously, these timeout errors were masked as we relied on Airflow's auto-retry mechanism to retrigger failed jobs.
-But since some of these timeout errors may occur after the job finishes, to save resource (i.e., avoid running the same job twice), we decided to set the retry to 0 times.
-As a result, the full magnitude of the timeout errors is exposed and need to be dealt with.
-We collected the most frequent types of timeout errors and their solutions below.
+Timeout errors may occur while the Spark application is running or even after the Spark application has finished.
+Below are some common timeout errors and their solutions.